Going 'Nuclear': How We Got Here

 After Bork, someone who didn't shy away from making his views public, nominees instead became coached on how to say as little as possible in confirmation hearings.

-The other Republican irritation is Miguel Estrada, a Harvard Law grad who had his nomination blocked by a Democratic filibuster to a federal judgeship on the D.C.
-Circuit in 2003.
-Democrats believed he was not forthcoming enough, because he didn't provide "documents and information about his legal views," Janet Hook wrote in L.A.
-Times.
-By the way, here's a peek in at the politics back then with some familiar storylines from the piece:
+The other Republican irritation is Miguel Estrada, a Harvard Law grad who had his nomination to a federal judgeship on the D.C.
+Circuit in 2003 blocked by a Democratic filibuster.
+Democrats believed he was not forthcoming enough, because he didn't provide "documents and information about his legal views," Janet Hook wrote in the Los Angeles Times.
+By the way, here's a peek at the politics back then with some familiar storylines from the piece:

 "Estrada's nomination also has become a cause celebre among liberal and conservative activists, increasing the pressure on Democratic and Republican Senate leaders to lock horns over the issue.
 The activists view the nomination as a trial run for a future fight: a possible vacancy on the U.S. Supreme Court.
 Adding to the stakes, Republicans have sought to turn the battle over Estrada, 41, into a proxy war for the political loyalty of Latino voters, whom Bush has made a point of courting."